REO SPEEDWAGON, STYX, DON FELDER

 HELD IN THE DOW EVENT CENTER ARENA

-GENERAL PUBLIC ON SALE STARTS FRIDAY, DEC.
-8TH AT 10AM ON TICKETMASTER.COM, TICKETMASTER BY PHONE 800-745-3000, OR IN PERSON AT THE DOW EVENT CENTER BOX OFFICE.
+TICKETS AT TICKETMASTER.COM, TICKETMASTER BY PHONE 800-745-3000, OR IN PERSON AT THE DOW EVENT CENTER BOX OFFICE.
 (8 TICKET LIMIT PER TRANSACTION)

 TICKET PRICES: $20 / $39.50 / $49.50 / $75 / $125